-At this time of year, the LLC Humanitarian Aid Committee further supports the believers in Ecuador, Ghana, and Togo with a Christmas grant.
+The LLC Humanitarian Aid Committee sent a request to the local congregations for funds to support the believers in Ecuador, Ghana, and Togo with a Christmas grant.
 The Humanitarian Aid Committees in these countries assemble care packages consisting of simple provisions for a Christmas meal and small treats for the children.
 These special care packages are appreciated by the believers who feel the warmth and support from the North American Zion.

 To provide this Christmas grant again this year, the LLC Humitarian Aid Committee is asking for your support.
 All donations would be greatly appreciated.

 LLC Humanitarian Aid Committee Origins